Professor Samuel Martin

 5. Life history stratagies and evolutionary adaptations in salmon

-My research focuses on the control of physiological processes in fish at a molecular level.
-This is principally related to nutrition, health and life histories in salmonid fish.
-The production of aquacultured fish is one of the fastest growing global food producing industries and as such it is imperative that we understand how health and growth in fish is controlled.
-Within Scotland the Atlantic salmon industry is worth >£800M to the Scottish economy producing >150,000 tons of salmon per annum with a predicted increase to 300,000 tons by 2020 to exploit the Asian market.
+Much of my research is related to aquaculture which is one of the fastest growing global food producing industries, but often this grwoth is retarted due to health management.
+Within Scotland the Atlantic salmon industry is worth >£1.3 Billion to the Scottish economy producing ~200,000 tons of salmon per annum, however there targets for increased production.
 Globally now ~50% all consumed fish is reared in aquaculture.
-My group uses a variety of genomcs approaches to address key tarits relating to improving the performance of fish in culture.
+My group uses a variety of genomcs approaches to address key traits relating to improving the performance of fish in culture.

 For wild salmonids I have a long term interest in the parr smolt transformation and the underlying regulation that controls this physiological process that controls both the migratory behaviour and the ability to osmoregulate in the marine environment.